rqlite/rqlite/README.md

 #### Will this put my data at risk?
 No.

 Using an in-memory does not put your data at risk.
-Since the Raft log is the authoritave store for all data, and it is written to disk, an in-memory database can be fully recreated on start-up.
+Since the Raft log is the authoritative store for all data, and it is written to disk, an in-memory database can be fully recreated on start-up.

 Pass `-mem` to `rqlited` at start-up to enable an in-memory database.